DaleFarnsworth/codeplug/editcp/README.md

 ```

 ## Installing Pre-built Executables
-Instructions for downloading pre-built executables for Linux are
+Instructions for downloading pre-built executables for Windows and Linux are
 available at https://www.farnsworth.org/dale/codeplug/editcp.

 ## Disclaimer